Skip to main content

 YouTube video link: BBC micro:bit | Unboxing and Features Test

-To say the least micro:bit board is just a beginning.
+To say the least, a micro-bit board is just the beginning.
 To fully support all the ideas and imagination, many extensions in both software and hardware are needed.
-Good news is they are all very affordable comparing with the knowledge they are providing in the aftermath.
+The good news is they are all very affordable compared with the knowledge they are providing in the aftermath.
 Following references are those we used to extend micro:bit in all the embedded videos.

 Elecfreaks product manufacturer